Skilled Worker Visa UK

 Within an Appendix to the Immigration Rules, the Home Office lists eligible jobs and their skill levels.
 All eligible jobs are assigned an occupational code.
 In order to qualify, the job must fall within an eligible occupation code in the Appendix.

 An appropriate occupation code must be selected by your sponsor.
-Home Office will deny your application for a Skilled Worker Visa if it believes your sponsor has chosen the wrong occupation code.
+The Home Office will deny your application for a Skilled Worker Visa if it believes your sponsor has chosen the wrong occupation code.

-The Home Office will assess whether your sponsor has selected an occupation code that is appropriate based on factors such as whether they have demonstrated a genuine need for the job as described, whether you have the necessary skills, qualifications, or experience to do the job described, and whether the sponsor has complied with immigration laws in the past.
+The Home Office will assess whether your sponsor has selected an occupation code that is appropriate based on factors such as whether they have demonstrated a genuine need for the job as described, whether you have the necessary skills, qualifications, or experience to do the job described and whether the sponsor has complied with immigration laws in the past.

 What Does ‘Shortage Occupation List’ Mean?